-Boeing 737 MAX likely to be grounded for months, air-transport group says
+Boeing 737 Max Likely to Be Grounded for Months, Association Says

 IATA represents some 290 airlines, or more than 80% of total air traffic.
 The group will hold its annual meeting in Seoul this weekend, in the biggest gathering of airline and plane-company executives since the Boeing tragedies in October and March.

-Airlines, regulators and Boeing will meet in five to seven weeks to try and set a common timeline on when the Max could return to service and how trust could be restored, De Juniac said in the interview.

-While the location has yet to be finalized, IATA would like to see a single regulator taking the call on airworthiness to avoid “useless complexity and additional costs,” he said.

-Boeing, meanwhile, told SpiceJet Ltd. the 737 Max should be back in the air by July, signaling a quicker return for the plane than many expect.
-The Indian budget carrier is one of the biggest buyers of the jet.
+The three U.S. operators of the Max have dropped the jet from their flight schedules through early August, in line with the timeframe cited by De Juniac.
+Meanwhile, SpiceJet Ltd. said Boeing representatives told it the 737 Max should be back in the air by July, signaling a quicker return for the plane.

 “The timeline communicated to us based on their experience is July — end of June basically,” SpiceJet’s Chief Financial Officer Kiran Koteshwar said in an interview.
 “We are expecting it to be July.”